-Central Configuration Database (GOCDB) [GOCDB] contains general static information about the Resource Centres (also known as “sites”) participating to one or more infrastructures, and most importantly, it provides topology information about them by defining the respective list of service end-points.
-GOCDB allows sites to store, maintain and view the topology of the production infrastructure and the basic information about the respective resources within it.
+Central Site Configuration Database (GOCDB) [GOCDB] contains general static information about the Resource Centres (also known as “sites”) participating to one or more infrastructures, and most importantly, it provides topology information about them by defining the respective list of service end-points.
+GOCDB allows sites to store, maintain and view the topology of the production infrastructure and the basic site level information about the respective resources within it.
 GOCDB can provide information for multiple target infrastructures and is independent from the services being registered

 Federated Service Management